0808 808 4000 Get help now

-This guide tells you how an individual voluntary arrangement (IVA) can be used to deal with your debts.
+This guide tells you what an individual voluntary arrangement (IVA) is and how it can be used to deal with your debts.

 Use this guide to: